abhijelly/Advanced-Kalman-Filtering-and-Sensor-Fusion/README.md

 # Advanced Kalman Filtering and Sensor Fusion Simulation #

-Welcome to the Advanced Kalman Filtering and Sensor Fusion Simulation exercise project.
-In this project, you will be developing the source code for a number of different types of Kalman Filters which are used to estimate the navigation state of a 2D vehicle problem; such as that would be found on a self-driving car!
+In this project, I have developed the source code for a number of different types of Kalman Filters which are used to estimate the navigation state of a 2D vehicle problem; such as that would be found on a self-driving car!

 ![AKFSF-Simulation](/AKFSF-Simulation.gif)